KotaMaheshKumar/KotaMaheshKumar/README.md

 - 👋 Hi, I’m @KotaMaheshKumar
-- 👀 I’m interested in computer architecture including the various forms of technological assets like Data Analytics, Machine Learning, Artifical Intelliegence etc.
+- 👀 Interested in computer architecture including the various forms of technological assets like Data Analytics, Machine Learning, Artifical Intelliegence etc.
-- 🌱 I’m currently learning Natural Language Processing(NLP) and AI.
+- 🌱 Currently learning Natural Language Processing(NLP) and AI.
-- 💞️ I’m looking to collaborate on inferential statistics of business & social data to extract more insights and value to the growing sphere of scientific humanity.
+- 💞️ Looking to work on domains of inferential statistics involved business & social data to extract more insights and value to the growing sphere of scientific humanity.
 - 📫 How to reach me kotamaheshk@gmail.com

 <!---